bougou/alertmanager-webhook-adapter/README.md

 ## Custom Templates

-The project already has builtin templates for all supported notifiction channels.
+The project already has builtin templates for all supported notification channels.
 But you can use your own template file(s) to override those defaults.

-You can use the following three options to acheive this purpose.
+You can use the following three options.

 -  `--tmpl-dir (-d)`
 -  `--tmpl-name (-t)`